Skip to main content

 HIGH PREVALENCE

-Fish and dried fish used extensively in traditional cooking
+Fresh and dried fish are used heavily throughout traditional cooking

 COMMONLY FOUND IN: